ThePiR0/Amfoss-TASKS/README.md

 # AMFOSS-TASKS

-Hello 👋 I’m Aaryan
+# Hello 👋 I’m Aaryan

 I’m currently pursuing B.Tech in Computer Science and Engineering at Amrita Vishwa Vidyapeetham, Amritapuri.
 I enjoy solving problems with code, learning new technologies, and collaborating with people who share the same passion.

+---

-🌟 Why me?
+## 🌟 Why me?

-Consistent & Curious – I like to show up every day and keep learning.
+- **Consistent & Curious** – I like to show up every day and keep learning.

-Growth mindset – I may not know everything yet, but I’m comfortable starting from scratch and improving step by step.
+- **Growth mindset** – I may not know everything yet, but I’m comfortable starting from scratch and improving step by step.

-Reliable – I don’t shy away from putting in the extra effort when the team needs it.
+- **Reliable** – I don’t shy away from putting in the extra effort when the team needs it.

+---

-🤝 How I’d Contribute
+## 🤝 How I’d Contribute

 I want to actively take part in projects, be a dependable teammate, and contribute wherever I can—whether that’s writing code, solving issues, or simply helping others.
 I believe learning by doing is the best way forward, and I’d love to grow alongside the community while giving back to it.

+---

-🔭 Fields of Interest
+## 🔭 Fields of Interest

-🌐 Web Development
+### 🌐 Web Development
 Currently exploring HTML, CSS, JavaScript, and React.
 My short-term goal is to build solid frontend applications and gradually dive deeper into backend systems.

+---

-🐧 Open Source
+### 🐧 Open Source
 Still new, but eager to start with small contributions like understanding codebases and fixing minor issues, and gradually moving on to bigger tasks.

+---

-🧩 Problem Solving
+### 🧩 Problem Solving
 Practicing regularly on LeetCode and Codeforces to strengthen my DSA foundation and become a better problem solver.

+---

-🌱 Looking Ahead
+## 🌱 Looking Ahead

 I see amFOSS as more than just a club—it’s a community where I can learn, contribute, and challenge myself to grow.
 I’m excited to collaborate, take on real projects, and build things that matter.

+---

 **Tasks List**|**Description**|**Status**